sds1979v/miniSProg/README.md

-When you start up the application it will look into its current folder to find the xc3sprog execuatable, if it is not there then you have to tell it where to find that file (it has to be with that exact name).
+When you start up the application it will look into its current folder to find the xc3sprog execuatable, if it is not there then you have to tell it where to find that file (it should be in the xc3sProg sub directory).
 Next you need to select the bit file (must have ".bit" extension) then click on 'Program'.
 The details console will show the the result, check it to see if it was successful or it there was any error.